Fundraiser for Buckland couple who lost all belongings, Christmas presents for their grandchildren and pet fish in fire

 Lyn woke her disabled husband and helped him to a specially fitted lift in the bedroom with the couple able to bypass the burning heat in the landing upstairs before making the vertical journey downstairs to the lounge and fleeing to safety.

-But the pair are unable to return to their home for at least 10 weeks and the couple’s children, Natasha and Nikki have set up a Go Fund Me page to help their parents get back on their feet after losing all their possessions in the fire including Christmas presents for their grandchildren.
+But the pair are unable to return to their home for at least 10 weeks and the couple’s children, Natasha and Nikki have set up a Go Fund Me page to help their parents get back on their feet after losing all their possessions in the fire.

 READ MORE: 'RIP Kayleigh' - Tributes to popular North End woman whose death sparked murder probe

-Natasha said: ‘Everything they owned was lost, nearly 36 years of memories and all their belongings.
-Being so close to Christmas all their Christmas presents they had bought have gone.
+Natasha said: ‘Everything they owned was lost, nearly 36 years of memories and all their belongings.’

-My two sisters and I had some of our children’s presents stored there so our children couldn't find them but they have also gone.’

 The couple were treated for smoke inhalation and spent the night in Queen Alexandra Hospital after the ordeal which happened around 1.45am.